-If security clearance is required for an individual from a sensitive country or a State Sponsor of Terrorism (SST) country, this process will be managed by the Protective Services Foreign Visits and Assignments Office as an integrated function of the Affiliate process.
+If security clearance is required for an individual from a sensitive country or a State Sponsor of Terrorism (SST) country, this process will be managed by the Security and Emergency Services Foreign Visits and Assignments Office as an integrated function of the Affiliate process.

 Affiliate vs. Employee